-2. Bollard Pull testing for Escort tugs:
+2. Bollard Pull testing for escort tugs:

 Following on the need in Los Angeles for a new testing location for conducting bollard pull testing, the SF Tug Escort Work Group wanted to ensure that testing remained consistent throughout California ports.
-After several discussions, OSPR has decided to host meetings on the issue directly in Sacramento.
-While these meetings have not yet been scheduled, it is envisioned that this is a first step toward establishing consistent testing regulations throughout California.
+Working with Los Angeles tug operators and OSPR, the bollard testing requirements were amended to establish a supplemental inspection program to coincide with regular dry dock examinations.